jfallmann/diffTF_Fork/docs/chapter2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   String.
 Default ‘hg19.fasta’.
-Path to the reference genome FASTA file.
+Path to the reference genome *fasta* file.
 Details
-  You need write access to the directory in which the fasta file is stored, make sure this is the case or copy the fasta file to a different directory.
-The reason is that the pipeline produces a fasta index file, which is put in the same directory as the corresponding fasta file.
-This is a limitation of samtools faidx and not our pipeline.
+  You need write access to the directory in which the *fasta* file is stored, make sure this is the case or copy the *fasta* file to a different directory.
+The reason is that the pipeline produces a *fasta* index file, which is put in the same directory as the corresponding *fasta* file.
+This is a limitation of *samtools faidx* and not our pipeline.

   .. note:: This file has to be in concordance with the input data; that is, the exact same genome assembly version must be used.
 In the first step of the pipeline, this is checked explicitly, and any mismatches will result in an error.